How to write a Reddit post that actually gets upvoted

 The exception is consumer-focused subreddits, which often peak on evenings and weekends.

-Engage in the comments (this is not optional)
+Engage in the comments (not optional)

-The subreddit rules are not suggestions
+The subreddit rules aren't suggestions

 Before posting in any subreddit for the first time, read the rules completely.
-Then look at the top posts from the past month to understand what actually performs well in that specific community.
+Then look at the top posts from the past month to understand what actually performs in that specific community.
 The top posts are your template for tone, length, and format.

-"I built a Reddit monitoring tool" is not a post.
-"I tracked every Reddit mention of my competitors for 90 days.
-Here is what I learned about how people choose products in my category" is a post.
-The fact that you built a tool to do this becomes the natural, organic detail rather than the headline.
+"I built a Reddit monitoring tool""I tracked every Reddit mention of my competitors for 90 days.
+Here is what I learned about how people choose products in my category"

 The shortcut nobody talks about

-The single best way to learn what works on a specific subreddit is to study what already worked.
+The single best way to learn what works in a specific subreddit is to study what already worked.
 Go to your target subreddit, sort by "top" for the past year, and read the top 20 posts.

 Those 20 posts are your blueprint.
 Write something that fits the same patterns but with your own genuine experience and insights.